 While I definitely need to score a ticket to Jimmy Fallon just to check all of the major New York shows off my list, I could honestly see myself planning an annual visit to The Late Show for as long as possible (you’re required to wait six months before requesting tickets for another taping).
 As weird as it sounds, I now have a special fondness for the corner that the Ed Sullivan Theatre is on, both because of all the hours I’ve spent queuing outside the building and its position right next to the Broadway Theatre, where the last revival of Fiddler on the Roof played (I’m sort of a major Fiddler fangirl).
 The street is technically in the theatre district but is so far up that it’s a relatively calm area far away from most theaters and only a few blocks’ walk from Central Park!

-Colbert in his own form has always struck me such a class act and when the guest lineup of my second taping didn’t live up to the first one, I didn’t even mind.
+Colbert in his own form has always struck me as such a class act and when the guest lineup of my second taping didn’t live up to the first one, I didn’t even mind.
 He and his house band put on a spectacle that only feels emphasized because of the literal theater you’re in as opposed to the smaller TV studios at NBC.

 Back in the day, I know I had plenty of questions about going to a talk show taping.
 Going to The Late Show also requires a bit more prep than a NBC taping does, so I have five tips on how to make the most of your experience!
 Continue reading